ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/JC175/CVE-2022-32118](https://github.com/JC175/CVE-2022-32118) :  ![starts](https://img.shields.io/github/stars/JC175/CVE-2022-32118.svg) ![forks](https://img.shields.io/github/forks/JC175/CVE-2022-32118.svg)

 ## CVE-2022-32114
- ** DISPUTED ** An unrestricted file upload vulnerability in the Add New Assets function of Strapi 4.1.12 allows attackers to conduct XSS attacks via a crafted PDF file.
-NOTE: the project documentation suggests that a user with the Media Library &quot;Create (upload)&quot; permission is supposed to be able to upload PDF files containing JavaScript, and that all files in a public assets folder are accessible to the outside world (unless the filename begins with a dot character).
+ An unrestricted file upload vulnerability in the Add New Assets function of Strapi 4.1.12 allows attackers to conduct XSS attacks via a crafted PDF file.
+NOTE: the project documentation suggests that a user with the Media Library "Create (upload)" permission is supposed to be able to upload PDF files containing JavaScript, and that all files in a public assets folder are accessible to the outside world (unless the filename begins with a dot character).
 The administrator can choose to allow only image, video, and audio files (i.e., not PDF) if desired.